 When removing a large tree near a home, controlling the fall of branches and trunk sections is essential.
 To do so, clear the area around the tree of all debris.
-Then, remove branches at the top of the tree first.
-Work your way down, removing large lower branches last.
+Then, remove branches at the bottom of the tree first.
+Work your way up, removing upper branches last.
 Then, notch the trunk to control the direction of its fall before felling it.
 This will ensure that people, pets, and property are unharmed.
 By using the proper equipment and following the correct steps, you can remove a tree close to your house.

 Tools for Tree Removal